wso2/docs-is/en/docs/deploy/get-started/install.md

 </colgroup>
 <tbody>
 <tr class="odd">
-<th><p>Operating Systems/ Databases/ User Stores</p></th>
+<th><p>Operating Systems/ Databases/ Userstores</p></th>
 <td><div class="content-wrapper">
 <ul>
 <li>WSO2 Identity Server requires an Oracle JDK 11 or JDK 8 compliant JDK.
 This will run on most common platforms that <strong>support Java 11 or Java 8.</strong> .</li>
 <li>All WSO2 Carbon-based products are generally compatible with most common DBMSs.
 The embedded H2 database is suitable for development and testing.
-For enterprise production environments we recommend an industry-standard RDBMS such as Oracle, PostgreSQL, MySQL, MS SQL, etc. For more information, see <a href="../../../deploy/work-with-databases">Working with Databases</a> .</li>
+For enterprise production environments we recommend an industry-standard RDBMS such as Oracle, PostgreSQL, MySQL, MS SQL, etc. For more information, see <a href="../../../deploy/work-with-databases">Work with Databases</a>.</li>
-<li>WSO2 Identity Server supports using any of the following as a user store :
+<li>WSO2 Identity Server supports using any of the following as a userstore :
 <ul>
 <li>RDBMS</li>
 <li>An LDAP such as OpenLDAP</li>
 <li>Active Directory</li>
-<li><a href="../../../deploy/configure-user-stores">Custom user stores</a></li>
+<li><a href="../../../deploy/configure-user-stores">Custom Userstores</a></li>
 </ul></li>
 </ul>
 <div class="admonition note">